Acet-Aminophen/whoami/README.md

 Interested in security (especially hash).

 ## Work
-Now in IWAZ(http://iwaz.co.kr/) as a developer(Alternative Military Service).
+Was in IWAZ(http://iwaz.co.kr/) as a developer(Alternative Military Service).
- - 2020 ~
+ - 2020.05 ~
  - made a Health(Disease) Information Crawler
  - Fun with Distributed File System(HDFS, HBASE) based on Docker
  - Fun with ~~BERT, KoBERT~~(honestly... it's not that fun to me...)